Desno365/Contact-Tracing-with-IoT-Devices/Server/INSTRUCTIONS-MULTIPLE-HOSTS.md

 * `akka.remote.artery.canonical.hostname=<host-ip>`
 * `akka.cluster.seed-nodes=["akka://contact-tracing-system@<seed-node-ip>:6123"]`

+Note:
-Substitute <host-ip> with the IPv4 address of the host running the configuration, <seed-node-ip> with the IPv4 address of the host running the seed node.
+* `<host-ip>` must be substituted with the IPv4 address of the host running the configuration.
+* `<seed-node-ip>` must be substituted the IPv4 address of the host running the seed node.

 ### Step 2: Run the configurations